danbev/learning-crypto/notes/seedwing/wasm.md

 ```
 $ env RUSTFLAGS="--cfg tokio_unstable" cargo b -vv --target=wasm32-wasi --no-default-features --features=""
 ```
-Notice that this is not using any features at all which we will need later but this is a start.
+Notice that this is not using any features at all, which we will need later but this is a start.

 After this we should have a .wasm file in